jakblak/thinkster_mean_app/README.md

 mean-stack-tutorial
 ===================

-My code for tuturial provided by https://thinkster.io/angulartutorial/mean-stack-tutorial/ . <br>
+## To Install
+> npm install
+> node app.js

-I also used bower for frontend package management.
+Bower used for frontend package management.

 What are MEAN stack components: